-Oak vs no oak is one of the first dilemmas I encountered.
-For 12 years I had held a strong opinion that using oak takes away the “authenticity” of a wine.
+Oaked vs unwooded: For 12 years we held the opinion that using oak takes away the “authenticity” of a wine.
 That is, oak is a flavouring that can hide the true flavours of the “terroir”.
-Over time, I came to realise that careful use of oak, perhaps only in small portions of the overall blend, can give the gentle oxygenation and soft tannins that can actually enhance the wines expressiveness of terroir.
+Over time, we came to realise that careful use of oak, perhaps only in small portions of the overall blend, can give the gentle oxygenation and soft tannins that can actually enhance the wines expressiveness of terroir.
 Besides, in the traditional concept of terroir, the human component of winemaking tradition is included.
 We spent time tasting different oak toasts and forests to ind the ones that best matched our wines.
-Now, after 8 years, our barrels are mostly old, large formal (300-600litre), and we would purchase about 10% new oak each year.
-The mix of about 50% steel tank, 45% old oak and 5% new oak seems about right on average.
+Now, after 9 years, our barrels are mostly old, large format (300-600litre), and “neutral”, and we would purchase a new barrel only to produce reserve style wines such as the Grand Mere, Grand Pere and Triple Blend.